 Once permission is obtained, the State Library employs harvesting software that copies material online from a specified seed URL and publishes it to the PANDORA archive.
 In most cases, the publisher's assistance is not required.

 My work does not have an ISBN/ISSN.
 Do I have to deposit it?

 Yes.
 Works with and without ISBNs/ISSNs should be deposited if they are available to the general public.
 ISBNs/ISSNs are not affilitated with legal deposit or copyright but will aid in the discovery of your material.
 If you wish to acquire one, contact the ISBN Agency within Thorpe-Bowker.

-You can subscribe to our RSS feed on new South Australiana resources which lists all the South Australian material added in the last fortnight including legal deposit, donations, and purchased items.
+You can see what's new in our colection and subscribe to the South Australiana resources RSS feed, which lists all the South Australian material added in the last fortnight including legal deposit, donations, and purchased items.